-(4) \emph{Semantic Alignment} refers to the extent to which each approach ensures that the generated diagrams are aligned with the meaning of the input textual descriptions.
-Traditional NLP methods enforce semantic alignment using linguistic and semantic extraction and mapping rules~\cite{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/models/JahanHGRRRS24}.
-LLM-based methods use prompt instructions to guide LLMs in aligning their output with the input textual descriptions~\cite{DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24}.
-Yang et al. include semantic constraints in the prompts used for the iterative extraction and refinement of diagram elements and partial models to ensure alignment between the generated diagram and the input text.
-In our approach, we include semantic alignment constraints -- gleaned from prior studies~\cite{Cook2017, DBLP:conf/refsq/Herwanto24, DBLP:conf/models/YangCCMV24} -- directly into prompts for diagram generation and refinement.
+(4) \emph{Semantic Alignment} refers to the extent to which each approach ensures that the generated models are aligned with the meaning of the input textual descriptions.
+Traditional NLP methods enforce semantic alignment using linguistic and semantic extraction and mapping rules~\citep{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/models/JahanHGRRRS24}.
+LLM-based methods use prompt instructions to guide LLMs in aligning their output with the input textual descriptions~\citep{DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24}.
+Yang et al. include semantic constraints in the prompts used for the iterative extraction and refinement of model elements and partial models to ensure alignment between the generated model and the input text.
+Chen et al.~\citep{abscon} construct the final model using the most frequent and probable atomic model elements across multiple candidate models to ensure alignment between the generated model and the input text.
+In our approach, we include semantic alignment constraints -- gleaned from prior studies~\citep{Cook2017, DBLP:conf/refsq/Herwanto24, DBLP:conf/models/YangCCMV24} -- directly into prompts for model generation and refinement.
 When alignment checking is included in a given variant of \approach, we also use these prompts with LLMs to iteratively critique the generated candidate activity diagrams and ensure their alignment with the input text until the LLM-based critique identifies no further alignment issues.